mhaack/mh-site/content/posts/2020-09-01-home-assistant-you-have-got-mail.md

 images:
  feature: /images/2020-09-01-home-assistant-you-have-got-mail/you-ve_got_mail_-2685196800-.jpg
  height: h-128
-description: 'Today I want to share a little holiday project I build this week: a mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
-I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox.'
+description: Today I want to share a little holiday project I am building this week: a mailbox sensor to make a dumb mailbox smart and notify us when we get new mail.
+I'm talking about real physical mail - letters, postcards, newspapers, etc. that get dropped into our mailbox.
+seo:
+  description: A little holiday project I am building this week: a mailbox sensor to make a dumb mailbox smart and notify us when we get new mail.
 date: 2020-09-05
 permalink: you-have-got-mail/
 ---